-In addition, if you are provided with an alternate flight which departs and lands within a reasonable timeframe compared to the cancelled flight, the airline would not be required to provide you with reimbursement.
+In addition, if you are provided with a replacement flight which departs and lands within a reasonable timeframe compared to the original flight, the airline would not be required to compensate you.

-|Alternate Flight Requirements|
+|Notice Given||Alternate Flight Requirements|

 |7-13 Days||Departs no more than two hours before schedule or arrives no more than four hours after schedule|

 |Less than 7 Days||Departs no more than one hour before schedule or arrives no more than two hours after schedule|

-Flight Cancellation: You Are Entitled to Rerouting or a Ticket Refund
+Rerouting or a Ticket Refund

 - An alternate flight to their final destination at the earliest opportunity as well as reimbursement for the passengers’ hotel and food expenses